Anisimov3D/3Dnucleus_data/README.md

 This work uses Coilin as C1, but it can used with any other nuclear protein that forms LLPS.

-NB!
-THE nucleus identification is not accurate yet, if there is dirt or other nuclei close to each other, the outside signal can be interperted as a signal inside the nucleus.
+__NB!__ THE nucleus identification is not accurate yet, if there is dirt or other nuclei close to each other, the outside signal can be interperted as a signal inside the nucleus.
 I am currently working on solving this issue.

-NB!
-The 3D segmentation is complicated and not fully automatic yet, it needs a configurable threshold value.
+__NB!__ The 3D segmentation is complicated and not fully automatic yet, it needs a configurable threshold value.
 Will be fixed in the future for a more scientific approach.

 This repository contains code for:
-1) Identifying and cropping single nuclei within the .1if (or other stack file) image
+1) Identifying and cropping single nuclei within the .lif (or other stack file) image
 2) Segmentation of nuclear objects, identified by two channels (one of them must be DAPI)
 3) Extraction of CLEAN data and parameters of objects within the nucleus

-For this, the workflow is divided by:
+Current workflow is divided by:
 1) ImageJ macros (located in ImageJ_MACROS) for dealing with images and data extraction
 2) Rstudio macros (located in Rstudio_MACROS) for data cleaning and polishing
 3) Rstudio graphs (located in Rstudio_MACROS) for complimentary statistical analysis and graphical interpretation of data